About the Department

 Subject Content & Syllabus

-In Year 7, students are given the opportunity to develop their communication, research and presentation skills through a six week E-safety project culminating in a short presentation using the online presentation tool, Prezi.
+Year 7: In Year 7, students are given the opportunity to develop their communication, research and presentation skills through a six week e-safety project culminating in a short presentation using the online presentation tool, Prezi.
 Students continue their Computing journey by investigating game design through Kodu game lab, creating algorithms and developing programming skills.
-In the second term, Year 7 students design and develop their own mobile app, allowing students to become creative in their approach to computing and being able to download their own creations.
+In the second term, Year 7 students design and develop their own mobile app, allowing students to become creative in their approach to computing.
 The term continues with Scratch, exploring blocks of code to develop a working feature-rich game.
 During the summer term, Year 7 get hands-on with the BBC Micro:Bit, taking computing away from the traditional desktop PC.
-Finally, students in Year 7 learn the basics of the Python programming language to create their very own chat-bot – a computer program that talks back to them!
+Finally, students in Year 7 will learn the basics of the Python programming language to create their very own chat-bot – a computer program that talks back to them!

 In Year 9, pupils strengthen their knowledge of Python with a more advanced scheme of work, looking at functions and procedures.
 Year 9 pupils then look at advanced app development, including what makes a good GUI?
 What is our user journey?
 Do optimized graphics make a difference?
 In the summer, Year 9 students embark on a term-long project to develop a series of products for a fictional music festival.
 The products include; a logo, a teaser advertisement video, merchandise, an app, a radio advert, a database and a costing model.
 This project aims to cement fundamental IT application skills that can be beneficial beyond the classroom.
 Finally, the students undertake a computing project to solve a problem using code.

-For GCSE Computer Science, we follow the Edexcel awarding body specification.
+We follow the Edexcel Computer Science specification with students being taught for 6 periods per fortnight.
 The GCSE has a strong focus on programming and logical problem-solving.
-The course covers six key areas of computer science; problem-solving and creating algorithms, the fundamentals of programming and creating working programs, how computers store data with the use of binary numbers, the inner workings of a computer with a focus on components, networking protocols and how computers communicate with each other and the wider world of computing, looking at ethics and legal frameworks.
+The course covers six key areas of computer science, these are; problem-solving and creating algorithms, the fundamentals of programming and creating working programs, how computers store data with the use of binary numbers, the inner workings of a computer with a focus on components, networking protocols and how computers communicate with each other and the wider world of computing, looking at ethics and legal frameworks.

 Many of our A Level students go onto higher education courses to study degrees in Computer Science or apprenticeship schemes.
 More than half of the Computing students have received First Class Honours Degrees and go on to study for their Masters Degree.
 A number of student have programs or software products that are commercially available.